marko-knoebl/slides/sections/react-performance-optimization/25-skipping-rerenders-and-event-handlers-en.md

-# Memoization and event handlers
+# Skipping rerenders and event handlers

-## Memoization and event handlers
+## Skipping rerenders and event handlers

-if `Rating` is a memoized component, which of the following will re-render when the parent is re-rendered?
+if `Rating` is a "memoized" component, which of the following will re-render when the parent is re-rendered?

 ```jsx
 <Rating stars={prodRating} />